Man on trial in Texas says he did not kill 2 teen daughters

-DALLAS (AP) — A man accused of fatally shooting his two teenage daughters in a taxi the Dallas area in 2008 told jurors in his capital murder trial on Monday that he fled the vehicle before they were killed because he thought someone wanted to kill him.
+DALLAS (AP) — A man accused of fatally shooting his two teenage daughters in a taxi in the Dallas area in 2008 told jurors in his capital murder trial on Monday that he fled the vehicle before they were killed because he thought someone wanted to kill him.

 “Definitely not, I did not kill my daughters,” said Yaser Said, whose testimony in Arabic was translated to English.